m4ycon/nestjs-examples/nestjs-template/README.md

 const usersServiceMock = mock<UsersService>();
 ```

-And it comes with very useful methods like `mockClear` and `mockReset` to reset the mock.
+And it comes with very useful methods like `mockReset` to reset the mock.

+**OBS**: I don't recommend to use it with PrismaService, as it's a deep dependency with many ramifications, it's better to mock it manually.

 ## Swagger (routes documentation)

-To document your routes, you can use Swagger.
+To document your routes, you can use [Swagger](https://docs.nestjs.com/openapi/introduction).
 To install it, follow these instructions:

 ```bash
 $ pnpm add @nestjs/swagger